Maanush01/Maanush01/README.md

 - 👋 Hi, I’m @Maanush01
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning DSA + JS
+- 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to work as a Intern
 - 📫 How to reach me: manushkhokho@gmail.com